kerokerosuruna/Simon-Game/README.md

 A version of the Simon Game implemented in riscv.
 The is an assignment from CSC258 (uploaded with permission)

-Here is the simulator I used to run the game: https://github.com/mortbopet/Ripes The manual contains the information on how to play and the setup
+Here is the simulator I used to run the game: https://github.com/mortbopet/Ripes The manual.pdf file contains the information on how to play and the setup